dshawth/IdleEth/README.md

 > Automatically mine Ethereum when your system idles

 This program helps you get the most out of your system.
 It automatically starts mining Ethereum using [Ethminer](https://github.com/ethereum-mining/ethminer) when you are not using your computer and automatically stops mining when you resume.

+---

+I am just getting this off the ground, but uploaded the initial compiled beta.

+This project is starting in [AutoHotkey](https://autohotkey.com/) but will likely move to C# in the future.